 Consider insulated window treatments for controlling the amount of light that enters a room can help keep it cool without incurring a high cost.
-A lot of energy is lost through windows and these treatments help block unwanted heat from entering and keep the desired cool air within the home.
+A lot of electricity is lost through windows and these treatments help block unwanted heat from entering and keep the desired cool air within the home.
 During the colder months, open your windows to allow the sun’s rays to increase the temperature and close them at sunset to keep your home warm naturally, saving you money.

 12. Enjoy the breeze.

 Open your windows to allow the natural breeze to cool your home.
 This works well for beating the heat at night when the temperature starts to dip.
-You can also use your ceiling fan to cool down your rooms while using considerably less energy than the air conditioner.
+You can also use ceiling fans to cool down your rooms while using considerably less electricity than the air conditioner.
 Remember, fans do not change the temperature of a room, they merely circulate cool air.
 So unless someone is in the room when a fan is being used, don’t turn them on, and always be sure to turn them off when you leave otherwise you are wasting money.

 13. Not using it?
 Unplug it!

-Microwaves, cell phones, laptop chargers, and other small appliances can generate heat and use energy when not in use.
+Microwaves, cell phones, laptop chargers, and other small appliances can generate heat and use electricity when not in use.
 This electricity consumption is known as vampire energy and costs Americans roughly $19 billion each year and individual households several hundred dollars each year.
 As you plug in your devices to be operated or charged, use a power strip to connect all of them to the same source of energy.
 When you are done using it, turn the power strip off to cut the power of all the electronics.
-This simple act will allow you to see a five to ten percent drop in monthly utility costs.
+This simple act will allow you to see a five to ten percent drop in monthly energy costs.

 14. Use the dishwasher.

 Given the amount of energy used by dishwashers, it may seem that the best choice is to rely on hand washing.
 However, washing dishes by hand likely costs you more money as many people leave water running, consuming energy to heat it while wasting water.
 Though dishwashers require a lot of water to operate, they can use it more efficiently to clean.
 Additionally, the temperatures that dishwashers can reach are much greater than can be achieved by hand washing, thus more effectively sanitizing your dishes.
-Note that the energy consumption dishwashers engage in requires its use to be maximized, so refrain from running it until it is full.
+Note that the electricity consumption dishwashers engage in requires its use to be maximized, so refrain from running it until it is full.

 15. Install for low flow shower heads and faucets.